-|Editor:||Dr. Mara A. Mulrooney, Director of Cultural Resources, Pacific Legacy, Inc., Hawai'i|
+|Editor:||Dr. Mara A. Mulrooney, Pacific Legacy, Inc., Hawai'i|

 BACK CONTENT & JOURNAL SUBMISSION SITE

 The Rapa Nui Journal (RNJ) is the official, peer-reviewed journal, of the Easter Island Foundation (EIF).
 The journal serves as a forum for interdisciplinary scholarship in the humanities and social sciences on Easter Island and the Eastern Polynesian region.
 Each issue may include Research Articles, Research Reports, Commentaries or Dialogues, Book or Media Reviews and EIF News.